BBBase-EHeresy/PPPub/docs/forces_of_evil/_hobbit.md

 **SPECIAL RULES**

-Executioner â€” *This NazgÃ»l takes great pleasure in removing the heads of his foes.*
+Executioner — *This NazgÃ»l takes great pleasure in removing the heads of his foes.*

 If the Dark Headsman scores a natural 6 when rolling To Wound, then the Strike causes not 1 Wound but D3 Wounds instead (determine the number of Wounds after Fate points are used).